University of Namibia: Background

 Ranked in the top 30 of tertiary institutions on the continent in the past 10 years, UNAM is one of the best universities in Africa.
 The University of Namibia is the only institution in the world to offer a doctorate in the study of the Khoekhoe language.

+In 2023, UNAM was co-ranked 16th among the Top 100 Universities in Africa by the 2023 Times Higher Education (THE) World University Rankings.

+Campuses

+The University of Namibia (UNAM) operates 12 campuses across the country, including: